-- encounters are repeated - players have memory of the previous encounters - R. Axelrod: The Evolution of Cooperation (1984) - greedy strategies tend to work poorly - altruistic strategies work better-even if judged by selfinterest only - Nash equilibrium: always defect!but sometimes rational decisions are not sensible - Tit for Tat (A. Rapoport) - co-operate on the first iteration - do what the opponent did on the previous move
+- encounters are repeatedplayers have memory of the previous encounters - players have memory of the previous encounters R. Axelrod: The Evolution of Cooperation (1984) greedy strategies tend to work poorly altruistic strategies work better-even if judged by self-interest only Nash equilibrium: always defect! but sometimes rational decisions are not sensible

+- Dut sometimes rational decisions are not sensible Tit for Tat (A. Rapoport) co-operate on the first iteration do what the opponent did on the previous move